bhavyaagarwal25/SentinelFront/YuvaLink.Round2.Readme.md

 ### Real-World Impact

 - **Faster help during disaster**
-  YuvaLink assigns nearby verified volunteers to tasks in real time.
+  Assigns nearby verified volunteers in real time, reducing response delays.
-  This helps to reduce delays and ensures that help reaches affected people quickly.

 - **Safe and Trusted Volunteers**
   All volunteers are verified based on identity, skills and availability.